rfpompeu/rfpompeu/README.md

 ### Hi there 👋, I am Rafael Pompeu

 ## About Me:
-Student of Computer Engineering Course Federal University of Pará.
+Student of Computer Engineering (40%) Federal University of Pará.

 - 🔭 I’m currently working with Node.JS, Python, R.